- Home

 On which side are the motor and cable attached on projection screens?

-Where to turn to with a complaint?
+Where should I to turn to with any complaint?

-• Draper Europe AB reserves the right to check a returned product before replacing it.
+Any complaints are directed to the dealer where you made your purchase.
+We reserve the right to check a returned product before replacing it.

 One of the most important decisions in screen selection is to determine the correct size of screen based upon the dimensions of the audience area, and the projection format(s) to be used.
 In some situations, these two questions yield the same answer; in others they do not and compromises must be made.